 One way to manage your health care expenses is to enroll in a

 - Your HSA balance rolls over year to year, so you can build up reserves to pay for health care items and services you need later.

-|Minimum deductible (The amount you pay for health care items and services before your plan starts to pay)||Maximum out-of-pocket costs (The most you’d have to pay if you need more health care items and services)|
+- The minimum deductible is the amount you pay for health care items and services per year before your plan starts to pay.

 - The maximum out-of-pocket costs are the most you’d have to pay per year if you need more health care items and services.